 Ready Player One book vs movie: what is this book about?

-Ready Player One is a science fiction novel written by the American novelist Ernest Cline which was published in 2011.
-The novel had a nice reception, it was a New York Times bestseller and received general appraisal by critics.
+Ready Player One is a science fiction novel written by the American novelist Ernest Cline, it was published in 2011.
+The novel had a nice reception, it became a New York Times bestseller and received general appraisal by critics.